Sohanlalc/IoT-Home-Automation/README.md

 5. make the connections.
 6. Install the Android Applictaion.

-That's it your *IoT based Home Automation System* is ready and you can operate it from anywhere in the world provided your phone and the microcontroller are connected to internet.
+That's it your **IoT based Home Automation System** is ready and you can operate it from anywhere in the world, provided your phone and the microcontroller are connected to internet.